tu-darmstadt-ros-pkg/athena/README.md

 > [!note]
 > This repository is still being filled.
 > KiCAD files and lessons learned will be added soon.
+> New data will be followed by a new release, so you can just watch for releases.

 This repository documents the Athena robot.
 All required CAD and KiCAD files are available here to serve as inspiration.